-Amazing rice casserole packed with the best flavors of beef enchiladas.
+Amazing enchilada casserole packed with the best flavors of beef enchiladas.
 This flavorful casserole is made with ground beef and bell pepper mixture, spices, homemade enchilada sauce, and topped with lots of cheese.
 A wonderful weekend family dinner that even the pickiest of eaters will enjoy.

 After you fall in love with this beef casserole, make sure to hop over to my Chicken Mushroom and Rice Casserole and give it a try.